Starenergyems/DR_onsite/README.md

 ### `POST /dr/day-select/settlement`

-Compute the **daily electricity‑fee deduction (回饋金)** for a given DR event.
+Compute the **monthly settlement** for the day-select plan.
+This aggregates multiple events, each using the single-event reward formula (CBL + AF + execution rate/reduction ratio + tariff by 2/4/6 hr).
 This endpoint builds upon the CBL calculation and applies Taipower’s reward formula for the day‑select plan:

 1. Compute the CBL using the same logic as `/dr/day-select/cbl`.
 2. Determine the **actual reduction** as the difference between the CBL and the customer’s average demand during the event window (negative values are treated as zero).